 As many as a million people and even more had followed the Facebook pages and 493,000 had followed the Instagram accounts.
 Stamos also said that the company would update a tool on its help center so that the Facebook and Instagram users could verify whether they had followed the pages and users.

 In line with its taking-down policy, Facebook has also done away with $167,000 worth of ads purchased by the Russian-controlled pages since 2015.

 However, The Internet Research Agency grabbed eyeballs all over when a profile came up in The New York Times Magazine in 2015 describing how the agency employed paid trolls to post false stories and inflammatory comments on various issues spanning sites across the internet.
 These trolls were stationed in St. Petersburg.

 Back in September, Facebook announced that it had discovered and removed many notorious and fraudulent profiles and pages, most of which were extolling Donald J. Trump, bashing Hillary Clinton or simply spreading instigating memes and comments on divisive and volatile issues such as race, guns, and immigration.

-Up ahead, Facebook is to face bigger election challenges such as the 2018 US midterm elections, as well the upcoming elections in Mexico and Brazil.
-With Zuckerberg’s post today looks like Facebook is all geared up to promote the ‘integrity of elections’ and take down troll factories and fraudulent operations bang on!
+Up ahead, Facebook is to face bigger election challenges such as the 2018 US midterm elections, as well as the upcoming elections in Mexico and Brazil.
+With Zuckerberg’s post, today looks like Facebook is all geared up to promote the ‘integrity of elections and take down troll factories and fraudulent operations bang on!